thedarredondo/data-science-fundamentals/README.md

 # data-science-fundamentals
-Code and data for the course Data Science Fundamentals: A Bayesian Perspective
+Code, data, and content for the course Data Science Fundamentals: A Bayesian Perspective

 ## Goal

-The goal of this course is to help people form a partical and inuitive understanding of mathematics behind the modern AI/machine learning wave.
+The goal of this course is to help people form an inuitive understanding the modern AI/machine learning wave, and to learn some practical model building skills along the way.
-The focus is not on calculus and linear algebra aspects machine learning/AI, but on the mathematical underpinnings of using a computer to model the real world.
 I'd love to hear feedback on how to better achieve this goal.

 By the end of the course, students will be able to: